sefunmi4/qpp-lang/docs/architecture/03-hardware-api.md

 ## 🔌 QPU Integration Targets

-### IBM Q Integration
-- Use IBM Qiskit backend APIs
-- Translate IR to OpenQASM-compatible format
-- Handle authentication and queueing

-### Google Sycamore Integration
-- Use Cirq as target for gate translation
-- Handle device connectivity maps and constraints
-- Optimize for gate depth and decoherence

 ### Simulated Hardware
 - Wavefunction backend for testing
 - Mirror same API calls as real hardware